zhentaoshi/Econ5821/README.md

 ## Introduction

 The is a data science course with applications to economic problems.
-The data operations and analytics will be demonstrated in the `R` language.
+The data operations and analytics will be demonstrated in the `R` language, and `python` will be used as a complement.
 After completing this course, students are expected to be fluent in a data science programming language and be able to independently conduct data analysis.

 This course is design for students with economics training while are new to heavy duty data tasks.